-The total number of Veterans that may receive a grant each year is limited to 25.
+The total number of Veterans who may receive a grant each year is limited to 25.
 Students are eligible until they earn a bachelor’s degree.
-The Veteran must have been a Missouri resident when first entering military service or at the time of death or injury.

 Grant amount will be for the actual educational cost up to the following amounts whichever is less:

 Resident tuition charged at the University of Missouri, Columbia

 $2,000 per semester for room and board

 Who is eligible for the Missouri Wartime Veteran's Survivors Grant Program?
 The Veteran must have been a Service member in an active or reserve component who served on active duty in the U.S. Armed Forces on or after September 11, 2001 and served during a period of armed conflict.
 The Veteran must have received combat pay tax exclusion exemption, hazardous duty pay, imminent danger pay, or hostile fire pay to be eligible.

 Veterans must have been a Missouri resident when first entering the U.S. Armed Forces or at the time of death or injury and meet the following requirements:

 Died or was injured as a result of combat

 Death or injury is the result of an illness or injury that occurred while serving in combat (certified by the VA)

 Has an 80% service-connected disability rating from the VA that is the result of service in combat